george24601/notes/java/concurrency/concepts.md

 As a result, a notify must often be considered by waiting threads merely as a hint that the desired state may exist.
 Each time a waiting thread is resurrected, it may need to check the state again to determine whether it can move forward and do useful work.
 If it finds the data still isn't in the desired state, the thread could execute another wait or give up and exit the monitor.

 ### object locking

-Java programs need to coordinate multi-threaded access to two kinds of data: o instance variables, which are stored on the heap o class variables, which are stored in the method area

-Class locks are actually implemented as object locks.
-As mentioned in earlier chapters, when the Java virtual machine loads a class file, it creates an instance of class java.lang.Class.
-When you lock a class, you are actually locking that class's Class object.

-A single thread is allowed to lock the same object multiple times.
-For each object, the Java virtual machine maintains a count of the number of times the object has been locked.

-For an instance method, the virtual machine acquires the lock associated with the object upon which the method is being invoked.
-For a class method, it acquires the lock associated with the class to which the method belongs (it locks a Class object).

-If this method completes abruptly, just as if it completes normally, the virtual machine will release the lock on the this object automatically.

-The one difference is that instead of acquiring a lock on this (as there is no this in a class method), the thread must acquire a lock on the appropriate Class instance.

 The class java.lang.Object defines three methods, wait(), notify(), and notifyAll(), to facilitate this.